FILAgiao/FILAgiao/README.md

 - 👋 Hi, I’m @FILAgiao(<b>or maybe the easygirl.eth</b>).
 - 👀 I’m interested in Blockchain(especially in etherum),IoT and girls!
-- 🌱 I’m currently learning the etherum,mostly on the auto-trade.
+- 🌱 I’m currently learning the etherum,mostly on the auto-trade、Dapp.
 - 💞️ I’m looking to collaborate on love.
 - 📫 How to reach me is franklinn@qq.com.